ShurakaiSoft/villagers/README.md

 There are two parts to the application.
 The first part generates a population.
 And the second provides some filtering options, for creating a short list of candidates.

+# Development Roadmap

+## Milestone 1 (Minimum Viable Product)

+* Adventurers consist of a set of 6 attributes (str, dex, con, int, wis and chr)
+* populate a village of a given size.
+* Search village based on the 6 attributes, average and total.
+* User configurable top x candidates shown.

+## Future Milestones

+These items haven't been scheduled for development.
+Just a list of ideas and extensions for future development.

+* Add more detail to Adventurers. eg (Class, Race, Age, Gender, Level etc)
+* Filter candidates on new adventurer details.
+* Allow weighting of filter attributes, eg str is 3x more important than dex.
+* Options to customize village, eg Dwarven village.